-All appeals should be sent to the student's Program Advisor, who will sent the appeal to the Office of Student Services at student.services@uopeople.edu and will then be directed to the Student Affairs Committee.
-Once the appeal is submitted, students will receive a confirmation email within one week from the Office of Student Services and a final decision about the appeal within six weeks of the submission of their appeal.
+All appeals should be submitted via the self-service portal.
+Once the appeal is submitted, a final decision about the appeal will be sent within six weeks of the submission of the appeal.
 Decisions rendered by the Committee are final and binding.